MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/create-web-roles.md

 ---
-title: "Create web roles for a portal | MicrosoftDocs"
+title: Create web roles for portals
-description: "Instructions to create web roles for a portal."
+description: Learn how to create web roles for a portal.
 author: sandhangitmsft
 ms.service: powerapps
 ms.topic: conceptual